-Tourists looking for a completely unique experience in Portugal are turning their attention to Airbnb and the cool accommodation options on offer, ranging from rustic homes to eclectic concepts.
-Here are just a few of the more creative and popular retreats we think are the best Airbnbs around, in mainland Portugal and beyond.
+Tourists looking for a completely unique experience in Portugal are turning their attention to Airbnb and the cool accommodation options on offer there, ranging from rustic homes to eclectic concepts.
+Here are just a few of the creative and popular retreats we think are the best Airbnbs around, in mainland Portugal and beyond.

-Located in northern Portugal’s green Minho region, the Casa do Rio, a stone cottage snuggled into a forested landscape, has been dubbed ‘the most sought-after Airbnb in Portugal‘.
+Located in northern Portugal’s green Minho region, the Casa do Rio, a stone cottage set into a forested landscape, has been dubbed the most sought-after Airbnb in Portugal.
 For tourists wanting the best of nature, this gem is hard to beat, particularly as it has the soothing backdrop of flowing water from the nearby river and is located near mountains.
-The closest restaurants and bars are approximately 15-20 minutes away by car, and the house is surrounded by nature trails.
+The closest restaurants and bars are approximately 15 to 20 minutes away by car, and the house is surrounded by nature trails.
 The Casa do Rio fits four people comfortably, with one bedroom and two sofa beds.

-Bright and airy, the Clérigos Room offers breathtaking views of the historic Clérigos Tower in Porto.
-This listing is also located inside a UNESCO classified building in the heart of the city and is within an easy walking distance from many of Porto’s must-see landmarks, including Livraria Lello & Irmão and the beautiful São Bento station (an excellent stop for those who appreciate Portugal’s azulejos (tiled exteriors).
+The bright and airy Clérigos Room offers breathtaking views of the historic Clérigos Tower in Porto.
+This private room is located inside a UNESCO-listed building in the heart of the city and is within easy walking distance of many of Porto’s must-see landmarks, including the bookshop Livraria Lello & Irmão and the beautiful São Bento station (an excellent stop for those who appreciate Portugal’s azulejos, or tiled exteriors).

-Instead of planning to stay downtown in Lisbon, you can choose to sleep on the Tagus River in this boat Airbnb.
-It fits up to four guests in the two bedrooms and comes with a kitchen and bathroom.
-The boat is docked in Belém near the Discoveries Monument, the Belém Tower, and the riverside cafés and restaurants, which makes it ideal for exploring Lisbon’s historical side.
+Instead of planning to stay downtown in Lisbon, you can choose to sleep right on the Tagus river in this boat Airbnb.
+It fits up to four guests in two bedrooms and comes with a kitchen and bathroom.
+The boat is docked in Belém near the Discoveries Monument, Belém Tower and the riverside cafés and restaurants, which makes it ideal for exploring Lisbon’s historical side.

-The Moinho das Feteiras is a charming mill near Ponta Delgada Azores that is available for two couples.
+The Moinho das Feteiras is a charming mill near Ponta Delgada Azores that is available for two couples to stay in.
 The panoramic sea views and lookout point are just one part of this Airbnb’s charm; the other part is the mill itself, built in the 1800s.
-São Miguel island is the largest in the Azores archipelago and a treasure trove destination with its breathtaking green landscape (it goes by the nickname of ‘the green island‘), mesmerizing lakes, whale watching opportunities, and unique local culture.
+São Miguel island is the largest in the Azores archipelago and a treasure trove destination with its breathtaking green landscape (it goes by the nickname of The Green Island), mesmerising lakes, whale watching opportunities and unique local culture.